mtoyama/nba2k_coding_exercise/README.md

 - The name of the repository for setup is "nba2k_coding_exercise"
 3. Open the repository

-### JavaScript: Install Node
+### TypeScript/JavaScript: Install Node
-Node allows us to run JavaScript scripts standalone and get access to various libraries.
+Node allows us to run TypeScript/JavaScript scripts standalone and get access to various libraries.

 1. Install Node on your machine: https://nodejs.org/en/
 2. From the command line, navigate to the root of the git repository (where the README and package.json lie)
 3. Run `npm install`
+4. Restart VSCode

 You will now have any dependencies installed by other users and access to node libraries.